MarcoBardalesRodriguez/docs-api-movies/README.md

 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro --help` | Get help using the Astro CLI                     |

-To deploy your site to production, check out our [Deploy an Astro Website](https://docs.astro.build/guides/deploy) guide.

-## New to Astro?

-Welcome!
-Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).

 ## Customize This Theme